Updated on

 In the case of local deliveries, it usually comes down to faster delivery at a higher price or slower, cheaper methods.

 It’s good practice to communicate these costs to your customers so that they understand what’s involved.
-Give them a list or table of prices and let them choose their preferred shipping method while knowing their choice has cost implications.
+Give them a list or table of prices and let them choose their preferred shipping method, knowing that their choice has cost implications.

 You can also give them packaging options; however, do not compromise on the quality of your packaging, as you don’t want to be responsible for damages.